Let's Unpack This: Is Biden's New Website Hot or Am I Just Desperate?

 Now we have Joe Biden.
 I still don't know all that much about the man, relatively speaking, but I know he's not nearly as dangerous as Donald Trump.
 When I heard he was the nominee, I thought that if anything, he might just be a do-nothing type of politician who would have to be bullied by mass movements into taking any sort of action at all.

-But at least, I hoped, he would clean up some of the lives Trump shattered during one of his many fits of rage.
+But at least, I hoped, he would clean up some of the mess Trump made during one of his many fits of rage.
 At least there would be no more 5 AM tweet storms.
 At least his gang of weird friends from Fox News would stop stealing from my fridge and destroying America's stature in the rest of the world's eyes.

 But upon seeing Joe Biden's new website, I'm feeling something strange and unfamiliar.
 It's not quite butterflies, but it's close—perhaps the faint buzzing of the fly that ended Mike Pence.